Boxing Day (2007 film)

-Boxing Day is a 2007 Australian film directed by Kriv Stenders.
+Boxing Day is a 2007 Australian drama film shot, co-written, and directed by Kriv Stenders.
+It is shot in semi-documentary style, showing 82 minutes in the life of an ex-convict and recovering alcoholic, played by Richard Green.

 Synopsis

 The film blends documentary with fiction, as it shows 82 minutes in the life of an ex-convict and recovering alcoholic.